 As a general guideline, Cloudera recommends nodes with RAM between 60GB and 256GB, and between 16 and 48 cores.
 This provides a useful range of options for end users.
-SSDs are strongly recommended for application data storage.
+Note that SSDs are strongly recommended for application data storage.
+Using standard HDDs can sometimes result in poor application performance.